rpailer/phone_accelerometer/README.md

-# Read and transfer device accelerometer data
+# Read and transfer device accelerometer data - Version 2

 The application was created by
 `npx create-react-app phone_accelerometer`